Semiparametric Identification and Fisher Information: Linear Nonparametric Models

-Section \ref{SVD} in the Supplemental Appendix provides sufficient and necessary conditions for a positive generalized Fisher information $I_{\theta,\rho}>0,$ with $1\leq\rho<\infty,$ in terms of the so called Singular Value Decomposition of the information operator.
-Related conditions have been extensively used in the literature of ill-posed inverse problems in statistics and econometrics as \textquotedblleft source conditions\textquotedblright, see e.g. Carrasco, Florens and Renault (2007) and Chen and Reiss (2011), although this is done without reference to the generalized Fisher information.
+In part (i) it is possible to give another expression for the efficiency bound as a variance.
+The condition $\left\Vert r_{\phi}\right\Vert _{1}<\infty$ implies there exists $i_{\phi}\in L_{2}$ such that $S^{\ast}i_{\phi}=r_{\phi}$ and $I_{\phi,1}^{-1}=E[i_{\phi}^{2}(Z)].$ The efficiency bound is then $E[i_{\phi}^{2}(Z)].$ It is known that in many cases bounds on $\left\Vert r_{\phi}\right\Vert _{\beta}$ correspond to imposing smoothing conditions on $r_{\phi}$ (see Kress 1999, Chapter 8).
+Hence, in these cases one can index the level of irregularity by the level of smoothness of the influence function $r_{\phi}.$ Related conditions have been extensively used in the literature of ill-posed inverse problems in statistics and econometrics as \textquotedblleft source conditions\textquotedblright, see e.g. Carrasco, Florens and Renault (2007) and Chen and Reiss (2011).
+The novelty of Theorem \ref{ThmSVD} is in the relation between \textquotedblleft smoothness\textquotedblright\ of $r_{\phi}$ and identification and information.